Timollo78/php-docker-guide/session1/session-1-dev-setup.md

 ### Configuring Xdebug

-Now that Xdebug is installed, we need to configure it.
+Now that Xdebug is installed in the container image, we need to configure it.
 Create an `xdebug.ini` file next to the Dockerfile:

 ```bash
 vi xdebug.ini